 History & Facts about Abcoude

-Abcoude was first named in a report of the bishop in Utrecht in 1085.
+Abcoude was first named in the bishop’s report in Utrecht in 1085.
 At that time, they talked about ‘habitatores de Abecenwalde’, or the home of inhabitants of Abecenwalde.
 Abecenwalde meant ‘the woods of Abbeke’, of which Abbe is a Frisian name and Abbeke the diminutive.
 Until the 8th century, this area was part of the Frisian territory called Niftarlake.
 And around 719, this part of Western Frisia became part of the Frankish Kingdom.
 However, the Frisian nobility was still governing the area of Niftarlake until 953.
 The area was taken from the Frisian Count Hatto by Otto the Great, who then gifted the region to the Stift of Utrecht.

-Later on, on the border of the Earldom of Holland and the Stift of Utrecht castle Abcoude was found.
+Later on, on the border of the Earldom of Holland and the Stift of Utrecht, castle Abcoude was found.
 The Abcoude castle was first mentioned during the destructions of Gijsbrecht van Amstel in 1274.
 The castle was rebuilt at the time, but nowadays, you can see some fundaments in the landscape and a restored moat.

 The municipality of Abcoude was founded on the 1st of May 1941 and existed out of the combination of the municipalities of Abcoude- Baambrugge and Abcoude- Proostdij.
-On the 1st of January 2011, the municipality of Abcoude and De Ronde Venen merged.
+On the 1st of January 2011, the municipalities of Abcoude and De Ronde Venen merged.
 The village of Abcoude is found around 1 kilometre south of the southeastern part of Amsterdam.
 And several rivers flow through Abcoude, such as the Angstel and Gein rivers.
 The population of Abcoude is around 8100 people.
 Enjoy this Abcoude travel guide.

 Where to stay in Abcoude

-If you’re looking for a hotel in Abcoude, then these are the best hotels and B&B’s you can find in Abcoude.
-There is quite a bit of accommodation in Abcoude and its surroundings to choose from, which is especially great when you want to spend a high season in the Dutch countryside.
+If you’re looking for a hotel in Abcoude, these are the best hotels and B&B’s you can find in Abcoude.
+There is quite a bit of accommodation in Abcoude and its surroundings to choose from, which is especially great when you want to spend the high season in the Dutch countryside.

 De Vink B&B: check prices & availability via Booking.com